kien206/object-detection/README.md

 If you want to evaluate the pretrained model, run the pretrained notebook.

 You can find our trained weights for each model here: https://drive.google.com/drive/folders/1Zt5VBdgbmD3NDtrys33jsGzeOkBKb1tZ

+## Evaluation

+We evaluate our models at the final cell of each notebook.
+If you want to evaluate again, you can do the inference process and run the last cell

+## Inference

+Monitor to **infer.py** and change the image path to your image in the 3rd cell.
+You should also change the model path then run all cell.
+For YOLO run the last cell in **infer.py**